stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 If you want to learn more about the technical details of mining, please review the [mining guide](../stacks-academy/mining):

 :::tip
-It is recommened to use a persistent location for the chainstate, in the steps below we're using `/bitcoin`
+It is recommended to use a persistent location for the chainstate, in the steps below we're using `/bitcoin`
 :::

 ### Update the Bitcoin Configuration File